OldSkoolCoder/Infiltrator2KickConvertor/readme.md

 * *--output* is the output assembly text file of the conversion.

 ### ConvertINFILTRATORFileToASM.py
-This file will take the disassembly text file created by Infiltrator and convert it into readable assembly Kick formated file
+This file will take the disassembly text file created by Infiltrator and convert it into readable assembly KCPSick formatted file

 **E.g. Before**
 ```//------------------------------